martincartledge/martincartledge.github.io/solve-technical-interview-questions-using-frequency-counter.md

 The Frequency Counter pattern is most helpful when you have multiple pieces of data that you want to compare with one another.
 Let me walk you through an example to see the Frequency Counter in action.

-The problem we are trying to solve:
+#### The "sameSquared" exercise

-- write a function called `sameSquared` which accepts two arrays
+- Write a function called `sameSquared` which accepts two arrays
-- the function should return `true` if _every_ value in the first array has it's corresponding value squared in the second array
+- The function should return `true` if _every_ value in the first array has it's corresponding value squared in the second array
-- the frequency of the values must be the same
+- The frequency of the values must be the same

+#### What is the optimal outcome?

 After our function is written, we should expect our `sameSquared` function to return these values.